fabiohecht/kafka-bookstore-tutorial/README.md

 **TODO** describe use case for transforming and outputting events

+Kafka is used as a data streaming platform, to decouple microservices and transform events.

 ## Architecture

-As seen in the diagram below, we will be using Kafka as a data streaming platform.
-There are source systems that can produce events (i.e. write data to Kafka) and target sytems that will consume events.
+As seen in the diagram below, there are source systems that can produce events (i.e. write data to Kafka) and target systems that will consume events.
 We will also use Kafka to transform and aggregate events.

-[TODO diagram]
+[**TODO** diagram]

 ### Source systems